-Key audit matter How our audit addressed the key audit matter Key audit matter I. Impairment of loans and advances: (Refer to Note 36.3 to the financial statements) The loan balances and the associated impairment allowances are significant to the financial statements and also involves judgement around the calculation of the impairment allowances represent management's estimate of the losses incurred within the loan portfolios at the balance sheet date and are inherently judgmental.
+Key audit matter

+I. Impairment of loans and advances: (Refer to Note 36.3 to the financial statements)

+The loan balances and the associated impairment allowances are significant to the financial statements and also involves judgement around the calculation of the impairment allowance.

+Impairment allowances represent management's estimate of the losses incurred within the loan portfolios at the balance sheet and are inherently judgmental.
 Impairment, based on Expected Credit Loss (ECL) model, is calculated using two main variables viz.
 'Probability of Default' and 'Loss Given Default' as specified under the related Accounting Standard (Ind AS 109).
-Quantitative factors like days past due and macro-economic data points and qualitative factors like deterioration in credit quality, reduction in the value of security, uncertainty over realisability of security, nature of loan etc. and related RBI notifications have been taken into account in the ECL computation. audit matter Our audit procedures include the following: We understood and tested the design and operating effectiveness of the key controls over the completeness and accuracy of the key inputs and assumptions into the impairment models, the identification of impaired loans and advances and key systems reconciliations.
-We, along with the help of the auditor's expert, evaluated the appropriateness of the Company's impairment methodologies used to derive significant variables viz. probability of Default, Loss Given Default, Exposure at default and Staging of Loan etc. We also checked the completeness and accuracy of source data used and tested the reasonableness of the key ECL computation.
+Quantitative factors like days past due and macro-economic data points and qualitative factors like deterioration in credit quality, reduction in the value of security, uncertainty over realisability of security, nature of loan etc. and related RBI notifications have been taken into account in the ECL computation.

 There is an inherent risk that qualitative triggers relating to impairment may not be identified on a timely basis.

+Given the inherent judgmental nature and the complexity of audit procedures involved, we determined this to be a key audit matter.

+How our audit addressed the key audit matter

+Our audit procedures include the following:

+- We understood and tested the design and operating effectiveness of the key controls over the completeness and accuracy of the key inputs and assumptions into the impairment models, the identification of impaired loans and advances and key systems reconciliations. - We, along with the help of the auditor's expert, evaluated the appropriateness of the Company's impairment methodologies used to derive significant variables viz. probability of Default, Loss Given Default, Exposure at default and Staging of Loan etc. - We also checked the completeness and accuracy of source data used and tested the reasonableness of the key assumptions. - We recomputed the impairment provision for sample of loans across the portfolio, to ensure arithmetical accuracy and compliance with the requirements of related accounting standard (Ind AS 109) used in the ECL computation. - We evaluated the adequacy of the presentation and disclosures in this regard

-Given the inherent judgmental nature and the complexity of audit procedures involved, we determined this to be a key audit matter. computation.
-We evaluated the adequacy of the presentation and disclosures in this regard Based on the procedures performed above, we considered the credit impairment charge and provision recognized by the management in respect of loans and advances to be reasonable.
+Based on the procedures performed above, we considered the credit impairment charge and provision recognized by the management in respect of loans and advances to be reasonable.